Project 1: Take A Nature Walk

 - Backpack or bag to keep it all in

-Things to collect:
+What to collect:

 - Leaves in every fall color you can find (look for yellow, orange, red, brown, purple, and even green ones)